 The one-year Neuro-Ophthalmology Fellowship at Mayo Clinic in Minnesota maintains an exceptional learning environment for fellows due to the broad and diverse patient population and experienced faculty.
 There are over 100 faculty neurologists at Mayo Clinic, which provides a large referral base for both common and rare diseases with patients coming from all around the world.

-In the neuro-ophthalmology clinic, fellows work primarily with John Chen, M.D., Ph.D., M. Tariq Bhatti, M.D., and Kevin Chodnicki, M.D. for adult neuro-ophthalmology; Mike Brodsky, M.D., and Sasha Mansukhani, M.B.B.S., for pediatric neuro-ophthalmology; and Andrea Tooley, M.D., for cases that overlap between oculoplastics and neuro-ophthalmology.
+In the neuro-ophthalmology clinic, fellows work primarily with John Chen, M.D., Ph.D., Deena Tajfirouz, M.D., and Kevin Chodnicki, M.D. for adult neuro-ophthalmology; Mike Brodsky, M.D., and Sasha Mansukhani, M.B.B.S., for pediatric neuro-ophthalmology; and Andrea Tooley, M.D., for cases that overlap between oculoplastics and neuro-ophthalmology.

 You have the opportunity to spend time in the neuro-otology clinic with Scott Eggers, M.D., to become well-versed in nystagmus and ocular motility disease.